bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-color-led-deck.md

 {% si_step  Controlling Colors with Parameters %}

-The colors can also be controlled by parameters from the client in the **Parameter tab**.
+The colors of the LEDs in the Color LED deck can also be controlled by parameters.
+This can be done in different ways, for example through the client, [firmware](/documentation/repository/crazyflie-firmware/master/userguides/logparam/) or [Python lib](/documentation/repository/crazyflie-lib-python/master/user-guides/python_api/#parameters).
+We will now look at how to do it from the client in the **Parameter tab**.
 Add the Parameter tab the same way that you added the Color LED tab.
 The Color LED deck has its parameter group depending on its version:
 * colorLedBot controls the bottom version, and
 * colorLedTop controls the top version.